AndyButland/UmbracoMapper/ReadMe.md

 The operations supported are:

 - Mapping of an Umbraco **IPublishedContent** to a custom view model.
-- Mapping of a **collection of IPublishedContent** items - e.g. from a node query picker - to a custom view model's collection.
+- Mapping of a **collection of IPublishedContent**  (or, for v8, a collection of nested content **IPublishedElement**) items - e.g. from a node query picker - to a custom view model's collection.
 - Mapping of **XML** to a custom view model or collection.
 This might be from a particular Umbraco data type (e.g. Related Links) or from a custom source of XML.
 - Mapping of **JSON** to a custom view model or collection.
 This might be from a particular Umbraco data type or from a custom source of JSON.
 - Mapping of a **Dictionary** to a custom view model or collection.